-Martinez reportedly attracted interest from the Premier League, with the likes of Arsenal linked heavily with the player, but chairman Pinto da Costa said that the clause will not be active for the current transfer window or the next one in January and reiterated that Porto have no intention of selling their prized asset.
+Martinez is reported to have attracted interest from the Premier League, with the likes of Arsenal linked heavily with the player, but chairman Pinto da Costa revealed that the clause will not be active for the current transfer window or the next one in January and reiterated that Porto have no intention of selling their prized asset.

 "Whoever wants him will have to talk to FC Porto.
 Those that went around stating Jackson would go here and there need to accept what I've always said: Jackson is staying in FC Porto."